Last updated: April 2026 |

 State law is only part of the picture.
 Employers and schools can set stricter internal rules and enforce them through discipline, suspension, or termination.

-Many private employers ban all weapons and defensive tools on company property, even in states that allow them.
-Some states protect an employee’s right to keep certain items locked in their vehicle, but that protection varies.
-Personal alarms are often the most acceptable option in an office or retail setting.
+Workplaces: Many private employers ban all weapons and defensive tools on company property, even in states that allow them.
+Some states protect an employee’s right to keep certain items locked in their vehicle, but this varies.
+Personal alarms are usually the most workplace-acceptable option.

-K–12 schools almost always prohibit any kind of weapon or self-defense device, with very limited exceptions.
-Colleges and universities have their own policies; some allow basic sprays or kubotans, while others restrict nearly everything except alarms.
-Violating these rules can lead to school discipline and, in some cases, criminal charges.
+Schools and campuses: K–12 schools almost always prohibit any self-defense device, with very limited exceptions.
+Colleges and universities have their own policies — some allow basic sprays or kubotans, while others restrict everything except alarms.
+Violations can result in school discipline and criminal charges.

-- Stun guns: Typically 18+ where they are legal for civilians.
+- Stun guns: 18+ wherever legal for civilians.

 15. Buying Self-Defense Keychains Legally